 - Reshaping a stretched or distorted belly button,

 - STOP SMOKING!
 If you are a smoker, Dr. Pautler will strongly urge you to cease as soon as possible.
 It is important for you to stop smoking at least three months before and six weeks after your planned surgery.
 Cigarettes contain nicotine, a powerful substance that decreases blood circulation especially in the areas that need it the most: surgical wounds.
 Wound healing is slowed, infection risk is increased, and recovery from surgery may be prolonged.
 Nicotine containing chewing gums, patches, and electronic cigarettes are as harmful as cigarettes, so please try not to use them.
 If you absolutely cannot curb your smoking, Dr. Pautler asks that you be honest about it and let her know because she may need to alter her surgical plan for you.

 The majority of tummy tuck patients that Dr. Pautler sees are mothers who are looking to get their confidence back and feel great about wearing a bikini again.
-She also see patients, both women and men, ranging in age from 16-70, who have lost a significant amount of weight but are left struggling with the burden of hanging skin.
+She also sees patients, both women, and men, ranging in age from 16-70, who have lost a significant amount of weight but are left struggling with the burden of hanging skin.

 Dr. Simona Pautler is a board-certified plastic surgeon who is dedicated to providing Southwestern Pennsylvania and the Pittsburgh area with innovative cosmetic services that deliver excellent results.
 If you’re interested in learning more about abdominoplasty, contact our office to schedule your consultation today!